Part 1. Authority

 Determining that the debt is uncollectible does not cancel the legal obligation of the debtor to pay the debt, except as under criteria 3, 6, and 9.

-Subpart H. Restoring the Previously Written-off Receivable
+Subpart H. Restoring the previously written-off receivable

 Payment against a written-off accounts receivable should be accepted by the college.
 The receivable must be reestablished in ISRS to record the payment and deposit funds to the appropriate accounts.
 Reinstatement of all previously written-off accounts receivable requires periodic review of the president or designee.

-Minnesota State will report for each college and university all accounts receivable and write-offs, with the basis for the decision, to the Minnesota Department of Finance using DOF forms FI-0054601 and FI-0054501.
+The Office of the Chancellor will report for each college and university all accounts receivable and write-offs, with the basis for the decision, to the Minnesota Department of Finance using DOF forms FI-0054601 and FI-0054501.
 Both forms are available on the department’s web page.

 Subpart I. Referral to Minnesota Department of Revenue, Collection Division